keshon/melodix/README.md

 4. Select a server and click "Authorize".
 5. Grant the necessary permissions for Melodix to function correctly (access to text and voice channels).

-After adding the bot, build it from sources or download [compiled binaries](https://github.com/keshon/melodix-player/releases).
+After adding the bot, build it from source or download [compiled binaries](https://github.com/keshon/melodix-player/releases).
 Docker deployment instructions are available in `docker/README.md`.

 ### 🛠️ Building Melodix from Sources
 This project is written in Go, so ensure your environment is ready.
-Use the provided scripts to build Melodix from sources:
+Use the provided scripts to build Melodix from source:
 - `bash-and-run.bat` (or `.sh` for Linux): Build the debug version and execute.
 - `build-release.bat` (or `.sh` for Linux): Build the release version.
 - `build-dist-assemble`: Build the release version and assemble it as a distribution package (Windows only).